MaxLitvak/mathProject/README.md

 negative velocity.
 I commented above all of the important lines, telling you what they do.
 You can also change some of the variables to see the effects on the circle.
 When you run the program, after the blocks have finished colliding, a graph will pop up.

+ - Change the variables and see the effects.